Talhamuhammadali/OpenGL-basics-BezierCurve/README.md

 # HPC-OpenGL Repository

 This repository documents my journey in High Performance Computing (HPC) using OpenGL, showcasing a progression of projects exploring various graphics and computational concepts.
+# Requirements
+-GLFW: This is to generate the window where all our action occurs.
+My goal is to learn

 ## Projects